The before-after transformations of hair transplant surgeries look fantastic.

 Up to 1 year after the operation is the period that your transplanted hair is the most fragile.

 They’ve just been extracted from the back of your scalp and implanted into the bald spots, and it was not a handful of them; it was at least a few thousand tiny hair follicles.
-They go through a stressful process that can wear them out, prohibit their growth for a while, even cause some of them to fall out.
+They go through a stressful process that can wear them out, prohibit their growth for a while, and even cause some of them to fall out.

 So, you need to make sure you’re doing everything right to help these hair grafts survive, which is the main factor determining the success of a hair transplant.

-Our in-depth After Hair Transplant Recovery guide or the Care Assistant tool provides you with everything you need to follow during this process, so make sure you play by the book.
+Our in-depth After Hair Transplant Recovery Guide or the Care Assistant Tool provides you with everything you need to follow during this process, so make sure you play by the book.

 3 – Avoid Any Cause of Further Hair Loss